Viva La Dirt League: Viva La Dirt League D&D

-Starting in July 2019, Viva released a short Dungeons and Dragons series where their Epic NPC Man characters adventured into Baldur's Gate: Descent into Avernus, with Robert Hartley as Dungeon Master.
-Building on its success, in March 2020, Viva launched their second YouTube channel focusing on Dungeons and Dragons content set in the Epic NPC Man universe.
-King, Morrison and Bettjeman reprise their roles as Greg, Baradun and Bodger and Van Lier debuts the character Bob in the campaign.
+Starting in July 2019, Viva released a short Dungeons & Dragons series where their Epic NPC Man characters adventured into Baldur's Gate: Descent into Avernus, with Robert Hartley as Dungeon Master.
+Building on its success, in March 2020, Viva launched their second YouTube channel focusing on Dungeons & Dragons and general TTRPG content, with their main campaign "Adventures of Azerim" set in the world of "Skycraft" and shaping it's lore.